jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

 ### 16 Administrative matters
 (1) The Archives Council may regulate its own procedure.
-(2) Archives New Zealand must provide administrative services for the Council.
+(2) The department must provide administrative services for the Council.
 (3) The members of the Council are entitled to be paid, out of money appropriated by Parliament for the purpose,— (a) fees determined by the Minister in accordance with government policy; and (b) reimbursing allowances or actual and reasonable expenses incurred in undertaking the functions of the Council.